tinacms/tina.io/content/docs/tina-cloud/branching.md

 ## Installation

-Simply add the branch-switcher flag to your CMS callback function in your tina [config file](http://localhost:3000/docs/reference/config/).
+Simply add the branch-switcher flag to your CMS callback function in your Tina [config file](/docs/reference/config/).
 If your site does not already make use of the CMS callback function, add this to your config.

 ```javascript
 cmsCallback: cms => {